appuio/seiso/README.md

 1. It can be used more aggressively by deleting dangling image tags, "orphans", that happen to exist when the Git history is altered (e.g. by force-pushing).

-1. It can identify `ConfigMap` resources by its `config` label that are sufficiently old to be deleted.
+1. It can identify `ConfigMap` resources by labels that are sufficiently old to be deleted.

-1. It can identify `Secret` resources by its `secret` label that are sufficiently old to be deleted.
+1. It can identify `Secret` resources by labels that are sufficiently old to be deleted.

 *Seiso* is opinionated, e.g. with respect to naming conventions of image tags, either by relying on a long Git SHA-1 value (`namespace/app:a3d0df2c5060b87650df6a94a0a9600510303003`) or a Git tag following semantic versioning (`namespace/app:v1.2.3`).

 The cleanup **runs in dry-mode by default**.
-Only when the `--force` flag is specified, it will actually delete the identified resources.
+Only when the `--delete` flag is specified, it will actually delete the identified resources.
 This should prevent accidental deletions during verifications or test runs.

 ## Caveats and known issues

-* Currently only OpenShift image registries are supported.
-In future, more resource types are planned to be supported for cleanup.
+* Currently, only OpenShift image registries are supported.

 * **Please watch out for shallow clones**, as the Git history might be missing, it would in some cases also undesirably delete image tags.